 This is another chance for you to learn more about your target market.
 In addition to having participants say their names, consider asking them to share their industry or interests to get a more personal understanding of how your product, service, or business could play a role in their everyday lives.

 8. Ask your questions.

-Going into the focus group, it can be easy to tie yourself to your list of questions or discussion points, but sticking too closely to this can hamper natural and effective conversations.
-If the group takes a slightly different turn that you were expecting, don't be afraid to allow the conversation to veer off-course from your questions if it seems productive.
+That being said, it can be easy to tie yourself to your list of questions or discussion points, but sticking too closely to this can hamper natural and effective conversations.
+If the group takes a slightly different turn than you were expecting, don't be afraid to allow the conversation to veer off-course if it seems productive.

 The point of a focus group is not just to confirm information you think is true, but also to uncover what you don't know.

-So long as it's not too far off-topic, allow the conversation to happen naturally and use the discussion prompts as a guide rather than a point-by-point checklist of topics to cover.
+So long as it's not too far off-topic, allow the conversation to happen naturally and use an agenda as a guide rather than a point-by-point checklist of topics to cover.

-Additionally, your list of questions may not all be asked, depending on the direction of the conversation.
-Make sure you ask the more important questions first, and follow-up on certain discussion points with the right next question to keep things flowing rather than hosting a pure question-and-answer forum.
+Additionally, you may not ask every question on your list, depending on the direction of the conversation.
+Make sure you ask the most important questions first, and follow up on certain discussion points to keep things flowing rather than hosting a pure question-and-answer forum.